- You lose your job

 3. Tough people live for this moment right now

-It’s easy to make the mistake of exaggerating the extent of the mess you’re in.
+It’s easy to make the mistake of exaggerating the extent of the mess you’re in when sh*t goes down.
 You face one bad time and it feels like it’s game over.
 You find a lump on your body and you think you’ve got cancer.
 But most lumps aren’t cancer and most bad times aren’t game over.
 When you face a bad time, tell yourself it’s just one moment, just one thing, it’s not the be all and end all.

 7. Tough people admit they need help